 Introduction

 The global burden of malaria includes cases caused by five Plasmodia species that naturally infect humans (Watson et al., 2021; Chinwuba et al., 2024a).
 Most of this burden comes from Plasmodium falciparum and Plasmodium vivax malaria, which were only recently reported separately in the World Malaria Report (Popkin-Hall et al., 2023).
 The estimated annual burden of P. vivax malaria (14.3 million to 15.0 million) is significantly lower than P. falciparum (193.5 million to 254.7 million) (Bach et al., 2023).
 Oxidative stress plays a major role in the etiology, progression, and outcome of malaria.
 Host systems and parasite infectivity generate and manipulate oxidative stress in malaria (Mukherjee et al., 2024).
 Host systems involve immunological responses that produce free radical species for signaling and destruction of parasites (Park & Son, 2024).
 The parasites trigger molecules that generate free radicals in the host.
 Unable to synthesize amino acids, the parasite breaks down hemoglobin to salvage it within the food vacuole, creating oxidative stress through the Fenton reaction involving the central ferrous moiety (Sil & Chakraborti, 2025).
 The parasite converts heme into hemozoin via biocrystallization.
-Haemozoin induces oxidative and inflammatory mediators (cytokines, chemokines, inducible nitric oxide synthase, nitric oxide, oxygen free radicals, nitrogen free radicals, peroxynitrite, etc.) that can overwhelm the host antioxidant defense systems (Soloviev & Sydorenko, 2024).
+Haemozoin induces oxidative and inflammatory mediators (cytokines, chemokines, inducible nitric oxide synthase, nitric oxide, oxygen free radicals, and nitrogen free radicals, peroxynitrite among others) that can overwhelm the host antioxidant defense systems (Soloviev & Sydorenko, 2024).
 Other parasitic components, such as glycosylphosphatidylinositol, negatively modulate host oxidative stress.
 Without intervention, these oxidative stress mechanisms lead to host debilitation, cachexia, and death (Salvagno et al., 2024) .
 Current malaria treatments are primarily antiparasitic, and can partially alleviate the disease.
 Some drugs exacerbate host oxidative stress by generating reactive species via their mechanisms of action and metabolism.
 One such drug is primaquine (Puerta & Rodríguez, 2025) .